HKS-HNS/No-Chat-Reports/docs/README.md

-# No Chat Reports with modifications
+# No Chat Reports with modifications [Archived - No Further Updates]

 ## Modifications:
 - Added that the chat always gets encrypted